Brew Method

 - 3. Filter well and adjust strength in the glass.

-How To Make Cold Brew At Home
+How to Make Cold Brew at Home

 Keep the home method simple.
 Start around 1:8 to 1:10 if you want cold brew that is close to ready-to-drink, or use the calculator above if you want a stronger batch to dilute later.
 Cleanliness matters because cold brew sits for hours, so use a clean jar, clean filtered water, and a sealed storage bottle.